 “On the eighth day, when it was time to circumcise the child, he was named Jesus, the name the angel had given him before he was conceived” (v21).

 The angel had already named him – acting as God’s messenger – but the earthly privilege was given to his legal father, the faithful Joseph, who was, in reality, Jesus’ stepfather (see Matthew 1:25).

-Later, when Joseph and Mary took Jesus to the temple to ‘present him to the Lord’ and to offer a purification sacrifice for him after 40 days (Exodus 13:2, 12), being poor they offered two doves, rather than a lamb and a dove.
-I wonder whether they knew that they were also offering the Lamb too?
-(John 1:29 “Look, the Lamb of God who takes away the sin of the world!”)
+Later, Joseph and Mary took Jesus to the temple to ‘present him to the Lord’ and to offer a purification sacrifice for him after 40 days (Exodus 13:2, 12); being poor they offered two doves, rather than a lamb and a dove.
+I wonder whether they knew that they were also offering the Lamb!
+(John 1:29: “Look, the Lamb of God who takes away the sin of the world!”).